Application for a residence permit (refugees, stateless persons or beneficiaries of subsidiary protection)

 The residence permit and the residence card are the same thing!

 Imagine that you have a friend who comes from a country, but for some reason that country doesn't consider her to be one of its citizens, even though she was born there.
 Maybe it's because of complicated rules or political problems.
 And when she tries to go to another country, none of them will recognise her as one of their citizens either.
 She's stuck, as if she didn't belong to any country.
+So when someone is stateless and arrives in France, they can ask for help to obtain a special status that allows them to stay here in safety, even if they are not a citizen of another country.
+It's a bit like a residence permit, but specifically for people who don't have a country.

 Refugee status is for people who need protection because they have fled danger in their home country.
 When these people arrive in France, if they ask the French government for help to stay here safely, they can apply for refugee status.

 Subsidiary protection is a form of protection given by the state to people who cannot obtain refugee status, but who are nevertheless at risk in their own country.
-To obtain it, they must prove that they are likely to face one of the following situations:
+To obtain it, they must prove that they are likely to face one of the following situations: - Being sentenced to death or executed ; - Being subjected to torture or cruel or degrading punishment; - Being seriously and personally threatened with death or violence as a result of armed conflict in their country.

 Are there different types of residence permit?